MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 possibly be fixed by using minimum deployment OS version instead).
 If you need help, reach out to us.

+One particular case that you have to watch out for (pun intended) is accidentally including a `watchos_application` in `xcodeproj.top_level_targets` when it's being embedded in an `ios_application` target. `watchos_application` targets should only be included in `xcodeproj.top_level_targets` when they are not being embedded by an `ios_application` target, since they will have a different configuration applied to them, resulting in multiple Xcode targets.

 ## What is `CompileStub.m`?

 If you have a top level target, such as `ios_application`, and its primary